Yemenite Jews: Ancient history

 Records referring to Judaism in Yemen started to appear in Himyar, a polity established in what is now Yemen in 110 BCE.
 Various inscriptions in the Ancient South Arabian script in the 2nd century refer to the construction of synagogues approved by Himyarite kings.

-In the aftermath of the Bar Kokhba revolt in 132, there was significant Jewish emigration from Roman Judea to Yemen, which was then famous in the Greco-Roman world for its prosperous trade, particularly in spices.
+In the aftermath of the Bar Kokhba revolt in 132 CE, there was significant Jewish emigration from Roman Judea to Yemen, which was then famous in the Greco-Roman world for its prosperous trade, particularly in spices.
 The Christian missionary Theophilos the Indian, who came to Yemen in the mid-fourth century, complained that he had found great numbers of Jews.
 By 380, Himyarite religious practices had undergone fundamental changes.
 The inscriptions were no longer addressed to Almaqah or Attar but to a single deity called Rahmanan.
 Debate among scholars continues as to whether Judaism or Christianity influenced Himyarite monotheism.

 Jews became especially numerous and influential in South Arabia, a rich and fertile land of incense and spices and a way station on the incense trade route and the trade routes to Africa, India, and East Asia.
 Yemeni tribes did not oppose the Jewish presence in their country.